How to Make Scented Candles

 My argument for using fragrance oils in your scented candles would be:

-• Fragrance oils are specifically designed for use in candles and generally withstand higher heat and temperatures.
+• Fragrance Oils are specifically designed for use in candles and generally withstand higher heat and temperatures.

 • They are designed to last a long time and for the longevity of the candles, though some are better than others at this.